AI4SH/in-situ_data/README.md

 SEAR is a method developed by the Swiss startup [DigitSoil][digitsoil-home], a partner in the AI4SH project.
 In the SEAR method, fresh soil is placed on a reaction plate with 25 cells prepared for identifying 5 different key soil metabolic enzymes.
 Using built-in spectral analysis, the activity rate for each enzyme is reported in under an hour.

-Details on the Digit Soil SEAR method and links to the source data are found in the [enzymatic activity][digitsoil] folder.
+Details on the Digit Soil SEAR method and links to the source data are found in the [enzymatic activity][digitsoil] document page.

 ### Microbiometer

 [Microbiometer][microbiometer-home] is a commercially available kit for analysing soil microorganism carbon content and the ratio between bacteria:fungi.
 It requires a small soil sample (1 ml) and addition of a reactant that is stirred with the soil sample and then analysed using a reference plate and a smartphone app after 20 minutes.
 The results are presented immediately.

-Details on Microbiometer method and links to the source data are found in the [Microbiometer][microbiometer] folder.
+Details on Microbiometer method and links to the source data are found in the [Microbiometer][microbiometer] document page.

 ### Aggregate stability (Slakes/Moulder apps)

 Aggregate stability - clumps of soil particles held together as a result of biological (i.e. enzymatic) activity is well known for having beneficial effects on soil health.
 [The Soil Health Institute][soilhealthinstitute] developed the conceptual idea of soaking pie-sized dried soil aggregates in water and estimate stability from the disintegration of the soaked aggregate.
 University of Sydney developed this into a smartphone app that is freely applicable as a citizen scientist method for estimating soil aggregate stability.
 The app exists in 2 version, Slakes and Moulder, both available for Apple and Android smartphones.
 Within AI4SH, the method was tested on subsets of samples for some of the pilot sites.

-Details on the Slakes/Moulder app method and links to the source data are found in the [aggregate stability][aggregates] folder.
+Details on the Slakes/Moulder app method and links to the source data are found in the [aggregate stability][aggregates] document page.

 ### Citizen scientist spectroscopy

 Spectral instrument that can be used either directly in the field or in a home environment have developed rapidly over the past decade.
 The commercially available, better range of these instruments are suitable for soil spectroscopy.
 Ideally, the soil should be dried and sieved before analysis.
 This eliminates the nonlinear influence of water, and also the soil spectral reference libraries used for estimating soil attributes from the spectra typically are based on dried and sieved samples.
 Within AI4SH the handheld Neospectra scanner developed by [SI-ware][si-ware], sold to [Buchi][buchi_neospectra] in 2025 and rebranded [ProxiScout][proxiscout] was applied in a majority of the pilot sites.
 Most samples were analysed both in fresh (wet) conditions, and after drying and sieving.

-Details on the NeoSpectra/ProxiScout spectral method and links to the source data are found in the [spectroscopy][spectroscopy] folder.
+Details on the NeoSpectra/ProxiScout spectral method and links to the source data are found in the [spectroscopy][spectroscopy] document page.

 ### Bulk density and soil moisture content

 Soil compaction is one of the most serious threats to soil health.
 Many attempts have been made to quickly estimate bulk density, a proxy for soil compaction, in the field.
 Hitherto, to our knowledge, no successful direct field method has been presented.
 Instead a soil cylinder, with a very precise volume, is hammered into the soil with both ends open, then shaved at the openings and dried at 105<sup>o</sup> C. The net dry weight divided by the volume represents the bulk density.
 By measuring the weight loss over the drying, the method also produces an estimate of soil water content.

-Details on the bulk density soil cylinder method and links to the source data are found in the [bulk density and soil moisture content][bulkdensity] folder.
+Details on the bulk density soil cylinder method and links to the source data are found in the [bulk density and soil moisture content][bulkdensity] document page.

 ### Ion Selective Electrode (ISE)

 Ion selective electrodes are precision instruments used in laboratories.
 They measure the electrical potential over a membrane with a reference liquid on one side (the probe inside) and a (usually liquid) sample on the other.
 ISEs exist for many ions but pH ISEs are the most widely used.
 In the AI4SH project two kinds of pH ISEs were tested, one for direct soil analysis in the field, and one laboratory ISE analysis after dissolving the soil in distilled water at a ratio 1:5.

- Details on the pH Ion Selective Electrode method and links to the source data are found in the [pH ISE][ise] folder.
+ Details on the pH Ion Selective Electrode method and links to the source data are found in the [pH ISE][ise] document page.

 ### Electrical conductivity

 Electrical conductivity (EC) is an indication of salinity.
 Salinity is recognised as one of the major drivers of soil deterioration and a key soil health indicator identified for Europe.
 EC instruments based on the same technology as ISEs are available on the market, but where not tested.
 Instead the AI4SH in-situ studies included a simpler bi-pin electronic device measuring the resistance in a soil:water solution of 1:5.
 The tests where performed on soil brought to an indoor environment but using wet soils without prior drying.

-Details on the bi-pin electrical conductivity method and links to the source data are found in the [bi-pin salinity][salinity] folder.
+Details on the bi-pin electrical conductivity method and links to the source data are found in the [bi-pin salinity][salinity] document page.

 ## Direct layperson methods